Welcome to Sergel B+B

-Yet again listed by restaurant guide ”White Guide” as one of the best cafés in Sweden (listed 2015 through 2018)
+Listed by restaurant guide ”White Guide” as one of the best cafés in Sweden 2015-2019

 In the old glass worker’s lodgings at Lindshammar glass works you’ll find Café Sergel that serves traditional regional home-cooked food.
 The newly renovated B&B offers a strategic starting point for excursions in the Kingdom of Crystal.
 Fully licensed.
 5 km to zipline